mponce0/Visualize.CRAN.Downloads/README.md

 ### Comparison Plot
-A comparison plot between multiple package should be explicity requested using the `"comparison"` option in the list of arguments.
+A comparison plot between multiple package should be explicity requested using the `"compare"` option in the list of arguments.

 For using this feature more than one package should be indicated!

 The comparison plot will be saved into a PDF file named *"DWNLDS_**packageNames**.pdf"*, where **packageNames** is the combination of all the packages indicated to process.
-When the `"comparison"` option is indicated, it will also check for the `"nocombined"` option to either generate the comparison plot combining all packages in the same plot or in separated ones, but always within the same file.
+When the `"compare"` option is indicated, it will also check for the `"nocombined"` option to either generate the comparison plot combining all packages in the same plot or in separated ones, but always within the same file.
 Similarly, the `"noMovAvg"` and `"noConfBand"` flags can be used for turning off the moving averages indicators and overall average ones.

-Additionally, when the `"comparison"` option is indicated the `processPckg` function will return a nested list containing in each element a list with the information of each the packages, ie. date-downloads-package.name.
+Additionally, when the `"compare"` option is indicated the `processPckg` function will return a nested list containing in each element a list with the information of each the packages, ie. date-downloads-package.name.